 While you might feel weary about the idea of spending extra money to export your brand abroad, it could potentially reap big rewards.
 Winning over global customers opens up new income streams and the return on investment in terms of leads and sales will speak for itself.

 An international media relations campaign need not be a leap of faith if you’ve planned the programme well.
+We deliver international PR campaigns via our One Network offering, but every agency delivers global campaigns in different ways.
 Here’s a few tips to get you started:

 Multi versus single international PR agency